ChelseyG/ChelseyG-text-mining/README.md

 - Any other ideas?
 Let me know

 ## Todo
-- [ ] Add mongoDB integration using PyMongo driver
+- [x] Add mongoDB integration using PyMongo driver
+- [ ] Add database settings into the global conf file
+- [ ] Change database and collection naming
 - [ ] Put the project on Travis CI
 - [ ] Better wrapper; possibly extend it to a command-line tool